Main menu

 It's convenient that other team members can publish files to your hosts, but be sure that they're trusted to do so.

 Only team members with Developer privileges can access deployment tools, which limits the scope of sharing.
-However, consider the risk of multiple developers pushing files to the same destination.
+However, consider the risk of multiple developers pushing files to the same host.

 For all remote services requiring access credentials - see our general advice on key security.